DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-23-round-9-multi-academy-trust-research-findings.md

 Understand how MATs will use the service.
 Will they make claims at an individual school level or centrally?

-To explore user needs identified in [Round 3 research findings](https://becoming-a-teacher.design-history.education.gov.uk/claim-funding-for-mentors/round-3-research-findings)
+To explore the next steps identified in [Round 3 research findings](https://becoming-a-teacher.design-history.education.gov.uk/claim-funding-for-mentors/round-3-research-findings)

 ## User needs addressed by this research